 The Fund excludes certain potential investments from its investment universe to mitigate potential negative effects on the environment and society.
 For securitised investments such as asset-backed securities (ABS), this also includes assessing them against the Investment Manager's proprietary scoring methodology ("Exclusionary Approach").
 Accordingly, the Investment Manager is promoting environmental and/or social characteristics by excluding certain investments that are considered to be detrimental to ESG Factors.

 The Investment Manager expects at least 70% of the Fund to be aligned to the promoted E/S characteristics.
-At least 20% of the Fund will be in Sustainable Investments.

 No reference benchmark has been designated for the purpose of attaining the Fund's promoted environmental and/or social characteristics.